 - 1. Formulate the appropriate null and alternative hypotheses. - 2.
 What assumptions are you making?
 Did you satisfy these assumptions? - 3.
-Copy and paste the relevant SPSS output. - 4.
+Copy and paste the 2 relevant SPSS output tables. - 1.
+Table of observed and expected counts. - 2.
+Table with the value of the chi-square statistic and its p-value. - 4.
 Based on the SPSS output, write your conclusion in the context of this problem.
-Explain how you arrived at this conclusion. - II.
-Do the same thing for problem 13.55 on page 816.
-The data set "lifestyle" for this problem can be found in the CD that comes with your textbook.
-You can also download it from my website.
+Explain how you arrived at this conclusion.

-III.
+II.
 (ANOVA) If a supermarket product is offered at a reduced price frequently, do customers expect the price of the product to be lower in the future?
 This question was examined by researchers in a study conducted on students enrolled in an introductory management course at a large Midwestern university.
 For 10 weeks 160 subjects received information about the products.
 The treatment conditions correspond to the number of promotions (1, 3, 5, or 7) that were described during this 10-week period.
 Students were randomly assigned to four groups.
 The table below gives the data.
 This "price_promo" SPSS data can be downloaded from my website.